StefanieSwz/fake-news-classification/README.md

 ### Framework and Integration

-For the classification task we use PyTorch in combination with Hugging Face's Transformers library.
+For the classification task, we use PyTorch Lightning in combination with Hugging Face's Transformers library.
 PyTorch is a popular deep learning framework known for its flexibility and ease of use.
 The Transformers library provides pre-trained models and APIs for implementing transformer architectures like BERT (Bidirectional Encoder Representations from Transformers) and SBERT (Sentence-BERT), which are effective for Natural Language Processing (NLP) tasks.

 To integrate these frameworks, a conda environment is used to manage dependencies and ensure compatibility.
-Necessary packages like PyTorch, Transformers, and others are installed using pip.
-The project structure includes scripts for data preprocessing, model training, and evaluation.
+Necessary packages like PyTorch, PyTorch Lightning, Transformers, and others are installed using pip.
+The project structure includes scripts for data preprocessing, model training, distillation, quantization, monitoring and evaluation.
+Moreover, FastAPI apps and a streamlit frontend are provided.
+The corresponding docker and cloudbuild files enable deployment in Google Cloud Services.
+Also, unit, integration and performance tests can be found in the test directory.
+Experiments are tacked using hydra configurations and Weights & Biases.
+The report folder contains more detailed information on the project.
+A general file overview can be found at the end of this file.

 ### Data